rzzldzzldesign/100-days-of-code/log.md

 #### Flex-Container

 `align-items: baseline` Aligns first row of text along its baseline.
 Ie when you have different font-sizes on two flex items.
-`align-content: (same and justify-content)` Spaces things along the cross axis if there are multiple lines of content, ie wrapping items with flex: wrap.
+`align-content: (same as justify-content)` Spaces things along the cross axis if there are multiple lines of content, ie wrapping items with flex: wrap.
 Default: `align-items: stretch`

 #### Flex-Items